Is Reverse Osmosis Water Good for You? Or Does It Over-Filter? - Dr. Axe

 Can you drink reverse osmosis water?

 Water that’s been treated through reverse osmosis is drinkable!
-Some cities use reverse osmosis when there’s an abundance of saltwater but not enough fresh water, like this plant in Australia.
+Some cities use reverse osmosis when there’s an abundance of saltwater but not enough freshwater.

 You might have used even reverse osmosis in a water filter on a camping trip to ensure you had safe drinking water.
 You can also install a reverse osmosis system in your house or have a reverse osmosis filter at home.